ropapermaker/YouClip/README.md

 <br />

 **v1.0.6**:
 - Created other themes!
-This is the Retro Theme.
+You can see the Retro Theme as a branch of this repo.